Basketball Referee

 When entering a ball from the side at half court can the player I bounding move side to side.

-Asked by Jcush about 9 years ago
+Asked by Jcush over 9 years ago

 On a spot throw in (as opposed to a throw in after a basket), the in-bounder is required have at least one foot on or above (if jumping) a 3 foot wide area parallel to the boundry line.
 This same in-bounder can move away from the court until he hits the bleachers, wall or any other obstruction in a perpendicular area to the boundry line as long as he stays within the 3 foot wide area.